 Older people may bruise more easily than younger people.
 And, it can take longer for the bruises to heal.
 Some medicines or illnesses cause easier bruising.
 If you see bruises and you don't know how you got them, especially on parts of your body usually covered by clothing, see your doctor.

 Over time, skin begins to wrinkle.
 Things in the environment, like ultraviolet (UV) light from the sun, make the skin less elastic.
 Gravity can cause skin to sag and wrinkle.

 Certain habits like frowning also wrinkle the skin.
 Some of these habits are easier to change than others.
-You may not be able to change how you lie when you sleep, but you can quit smoking.
-Not smoking is a great way to prevent wrinkles.
+You may not be able to change your facial expressions, but you can quit smoking.

 A lot of claims are made about how to make wrinkles go away.
 Not all of them work.
 Some can be painful or even dangerous and many must be done by the doctor.
 Talk with a doctor specially trained in skin problems (a dermatologist) or your regular doctor if you are worried about wrinkles.

 Age Spots and Skin Tags

 Age spots, once called "liver spots," are flat, brown spots often caused by years in the sun.
 They are bigger than freckles, flat, and many times show up on areas like the face, hands, arms, back, and feet.
 Age spots are harmless, but if they bother you, talk to a dermatologist about removing them.
 Also, a sunscreen or sunblock may prevent more sun damage.